-How to Wrestle An AlligatorGus Batista has been wrestling alligators for nearly 2 decades.
-Here he reveals his techniques on how to handle one of the most dangerous reptiles in the world.
+How to - Wrestle An AlligatorGus Batista has been wrestling alligators for nearly 2 decades.
+To The Red Bulletin he reveals his techniques how to handle one of the most dangerous reptiles

 Gus Batista has been wrestling alligators for more than 17 years.
-“It’s been thousands of encounters,” says the 44-year-old, also known as ‘Onebear’, for that time he was mauled and almost killed by a black bear.
+“It’s been thousands of encounters,” says the 44-year-old, who is also known by the nickname ‘Onebear’, given to him after he was mauled and almost killed by a black bear.
 He works for the Seminole Tribe of Florida as a wildlife officer on the tribe’s lands, dealing with bears, gators and snakes, and also as an alligator wrestler in shows, in which, he says, “the alligator is the star.
 We performers are just there to make people understand the animals, to give a voice to them.”
 If those gators could speak, they’d probably say, “Do we have to wrestle Gus again?
 That guy is too good.”
 Here he reveals his secrets.

 Go BEYOND THE ORDINARY, be inspired every day, and dive deep into the world of The Red Bulletin:

 The Red Bulletin App: Read brand new stories anytime and anywhere on your mobile devices

 The Red Bulletin Magazine: Get the magazine delivered to your door every month by subscribing here